edgedelta/docs/docs/configuration/inputs.md

 * [Input filters](./inputs.md#filters-for-containers-kubernetes-and-aws-ecs)

-There are some global options for all input types:
+There are some common options for all input types:

 | Key | Description | Required |
 | :--- | :--- | :--- |